Decoding Food Reactions: Allergy, Sensitivity, or Intolerance?

 Key points about food sensitivities:

-• Symptoms might take up to 72 hours to appear after consuming the trigger food.
+Symptoms may appear several hours to up to 72 hours after consuming the trigger food.

-• Keeping a food journal or following an elimination diet can help identify and manage sensitivities.
+Keeping a food journal or trying a structured elimination diet may help identify problematic foods.

 Food Intolerance